top of page

 Curriculum overview (high-level structure)

 The program follows a progressive learning journey through technical AI safety concepts, based on the ARENA curriculum.
-Topics include:
+Topics for Round 1 included:

 • Neural network foundations and optimisation